Edmund de Waal: Education and early ceramic work

-De Waal's interest in ceramics began at age of five when he took an evening class at the Lincoln School of Art, this early introduction to pottery influenced de Waal's later enthusiasm for pursuing an art practice based in ceramics.
+De Waal's interest in ceramics began aged five when his father took an evening class at the Lincoln School of Art, this early introduction to pottery influenced de Waal's later enthusiasm for pursuing an art practice based in ceramics.

 De Waal was educated at The King's School, Canterbury, where he was taught pottery by the potter Geoffrey Whiting (1919-1988), a student of Bernard Leach.
 At 17, de Waal began a two-year apprenticeship with Whiting, deferring his entry into University of Cambridge.
 During the apprenticeship de Waal made hundreds of earthenware and stoneware pots, such as casseroles and honey pots.
 In 1983, de Waal took up his place at Trinity Hall, Cambridge, to read English.
 He was awarded a scholarship in 1983 and graduated with first class honours in 1986.

 Following graduation, de Waal began to follow the discipline of British studio pottery, to create inexpensive domestic pots with good earth-tone colours.
 He moved to Herefordshire where he built a kiln and set up a pottery making functional stoneware pots in the Leach tradition, but the enterprise was not financially successful.
 In 1988, de Waal moved to inner-city Sheffield and began experimenting with working in porcelain.

 In 1990 de Waal obtained a Daiwa Anglo-Japanese Foundation Scholarship, under which he spent a year obtaining a post-graduate diploma in Japanese language at Sheffield University and continued an additional year's study.
 Whilst studying in Japan at the Mejiro Ceramics studio de Waal also worked on a monograph of Bernard Leach, researching his papers and journals in the archive room of the Japanese Folk Crafts Museum.
 During this time de Waal began to make series of porcelain jars with pushed-in, gestural sides, arranged in groups and sequences.